Build with AI

 Manual configuration

-If you prefer to set up the configurations manually, here are the required files and their contents.
+If you prefer to set up configuration manually, here are the required files and their contents.

 VS Code (.vscode/mcp.json or user/mcp.json)